spencertipping/phi/abstracts.md

 4. The evaluation model must be trivial (which it is).
 5. We have two evaluators: one to host the compiler, and the implied one we get if we evaluate the compiler's output.
 These must be distinct.

+**Q:** how do we compile initial code?
+Without parse continuations, I suppose.